theticketfairy/tf-checkout-react-native/README.md

 ### Checkout Hooks

+Wrapping with CheckoutProvider

+All checkout components & hooks (CheckoutV2, CustomCheckout, or your own flow) must be wrapped in CheckoutProvider to work correctly.

 | Hook                   | Description                                                                        |
 | ---------------------- | ---------------------------------------------------------------------------------- |
 | `useCheckoutFlow()`    | Complete checkout flow with form management, data fetching, and payment processing |